ptadros/multi-docker/README.md

 - Create Redis ElasticCache instance
 - Adjust a security group between the above three resources.
 - Create a deployment user and place credentials in Travis CI environment variables

+## Reference
+This application is an exercise application from [Docker and Kubernetes The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/) course.